On $q$-Analogs of Some Families of Multiple Harmonic Sum and Multiple Zeta Star Value Identities: Introduction

 In some sense, $\bar k$ is $k$ dressed by a negative sign, but $\bar k$ is not a negative number.
 Define for all $k\in\N_0$ the absolute value function $| \cdot |$ on $\db_0$ by $|k|=|\bar k|=k$ and the sign function by $\sgn(k)=1$ and $\sgn(\bar k)=-1$.
 We make $\db_0$ a semi-group by defining a commutative and associative binary operation $\oplus$ (called \emph{O-plus}) as follows: for all $a,b\in\db_0$

 \end{defn}

-For $\bfs=(s_1, \ldots, s_m)\in \db^m$ we define the (alternating) multiple harmonic sums by
+For $\bfs=(s_1, \ldots, s_m)\in \db^m$, we define the (alternating) multiple harmonic sums by

-Correspondingly we can define the alternating Euler sums by
+Correspondingly we can define the (alternating) Euler sums by

 where $s_1\ne 1$ in order for the series to converge.
 If $\bfs\in\N^m$ then $\zeta(\bfs)$ is called a \emph{multiple zeta value} (MZV) and $\zeta^{\star}(\bfs)$ a \emph{multiple zeta star value} (MZSV).
 We call $\ell(\bfs)=m$ the \emph{length} (or \emph{depth}) and $|\bfs|=|s_1|+\dots+|s_m|$ the \emph{weight} of the string~$\bfs$.
-One of the central themes in the study of alternating Euler sums, MZV and MZSV is to find as many $\Q$-linear relations between these values as possible.
+One of the central themes in the study of Euler sums, MZV and MZSV is to find as many $\Q$-linear relations between these values as possible.
 Conjecturally, nontrivial relations can exist only among MZV and MZSV of the same weight.
-In \cite{LinebargerZh2013,Zhao2013a} Linebarger and the third author obtained many families of identities involving both MHS and MZSV after getting inspiration from \cite{HessamiPilehrood2Ta2013}.
-In particular, the third author proved the following so-called Two-one formula conjectured by Ohno and Zudilin \cite{OhnoZu2008}: \begin{thm} \emph{(\cite[Theorem~2.2]{Zhao2013a})} Let $r\in \N$ and $\bfs=(\{2\}^{a_1},1,\dots,\{2\}^{a_r},1)$ where $a_1\in\N$ and $a_j\in\N_0$ for all $j\ge 2$.
-Set $A_j=1+2a_j$ for all $j\ge 1$.
-Then we have
+Following Glanois \cite{Glanois2015}, we define the Euler $\sharp$ sums by